Goal Setting, GPA Calculator & GPA Tracker

 Placement Credit and Placement Tests

 Although Advanced Placement (AP) and International Baccalaureate (IB) scores are posted to a student’s Transfer Credit Report on MyPack, it is important to be aware of how those scores correlate to credit at NC State.
+Here is the March 20, 2019, communication from Registration and Records about revisions to AP credit articulation.

 Students who wish to take a math course at NC State must have transfer or AP credit for a math course on their Transfer Credit Report in MyPack Portal, have completed the NC State Math Placement Test, or have taken the SAT Math Level II test.
-View this document from the Math Department to determine a student’s math placement.

 Similarly, students who wish to take a chemistry course at NC State must either have transfer or AP credit for a chemistry course on their Transfer Credit Report in MyPack Portal or have completed the Chemistry Placement Exam.